Up to 60% off sofas & mattresses — limited‑time deals.

 What cotton weave holds up best?

-Tight plain weaves, twills, and canvas/duck typically resist snags and distortion better than loose textures.
+Tight plain weaves, twills, canvas, and duck-style fabrics are usually the safest starting point because they resist distortion and surface mess better than loose textures.

 How can I predict pilling before buying?